Ovid/ovid-vim/README.md

 I also **DO NOT CLAIM THIS IS SUITABLE FOR ANYONE ELSE**.
 You've been warned.
 It's only here because people ask for it.
 Also, note that some things I've told people about are not here because I need to clean up my code even more.
+This also means that some things may not work as expected because I did so much cleanup.

 # FILES TO READ